Julia-Wagner/PawfectMatch/README.md

 # **PawfectMatch**

-PawfectMatch is a platform to connect shelters with loving homes for their dogs.
-Shelters can register and post their dogs, share stories and photos.
-Future dog owners can register to look for dogs.
+PawfectMatch is a platform designed to connect dog shelters with prospective dog owners.
+Shelters can register, post details about their dogs, and share stories and photos, while future dog owners can register and search for their perfect match.

 Here is the [link to the deployed project](https://pawfectmatch-60f883124db2.herokuapp.com/).